svaldivia/summonerStats/README.md

 - [Grunt](http://gruntjs.com/) (`npm install --global grunt-cli`)
 - [MongoDB](https://www.mongodb.org/) - Keep a running daemon with `mongod`

+### Get League of Legends Dev Key [Important]

+1. Register for a dev kay at https://developer.riotgames.com/.
+2. Add the key in `config/local.env.sample.json` and remove `sample` from filename
+3. Run `grunt serve`, this will create `settings.js` in `server/config/environment` that is available for the node server to use.

 ### Developing

 1. Run `npm install` to install server dependencies.